 - No threshold below which derivatives contracts are not reportable

 - Includes modifications to the economic criteria to the trade:

 - Changes of valuation or collateralization

 - Terminations and partial terminations

-Trade Repositories will receive derivative trade details from different sources and make the information available to all relevant regulators (and a subset of information to the public).
+Trade Repositories will receive derivative trade details from different sources and make the information available to all relevant regulators.

 NASDAQ OMX EMIR Trade Reporting Service